Roasted Brussels Sprouts with Cranberries, Pecans and Hot Honey

 You can do this in a bowl, but I always simply do it right on my baking sheet.
 Why dirty a bowl if you don’t have to, right?

-Either way, I definitely find it’s easiest to use my hands for this task, because you want to be sure that the Brussel sprouts are evenly coated all over with oil, and that the seasonings are distributed throughout.
+Either way, I definitely find it’s easiest to use my hands for this task, because you want to be sure that the sprouts are evenly coated all over with oil, and that the seasonings are distributed throughout.

-Tip 5: Don’t Toss Out Loose Leaves As you’re cutting your Brussel sprouts and tossing them in oil, you’ll probably have a few of the outer leaves fall off your sprouts.
+Tip 5: Don’t Toss Out Loose Leaves – As you’re cutting your Brussels sprouts and tossing them in oil, you’ll probably have a few of the outer leaves fall off your sprouts.
 That’s especially true if your sprouts are bigger or older and not as tightly, densely closed.
 No problem!
 They can still be used.
 Simply separate any loose leaves before you slip your baking sheet in the oven.
 Set them aside them for now … we’ll add them to the baking sheet toward the end of roasting, since they’ll roast quickly and you don’t want them to get burned.

 Step # 3